cunybpl/nycet_pnp/src/content/measurement_techniques/water-pressure-and-pump-curve.md

 3. Determine whether the results align with the expected operation of the system or component based on observed operational patterns or known equipment schedules.

 <iframe class ="video" src="https://www.youtube.com/embed/KyLO5ARQbuA?si=O0PNhabxgfewirdz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <figcaption class="figure-caption text-left">Figure 4.
-How to check the data of loggers using HOBOware.
-(Click to Start Video)</figcaption>
+How to check the data of loggers using HOBOware.</figcaption>

 ### 4. Retrieve Measurement Equipment and Download All Final Data